blocknative/web3-onboard/packages/core/README.md

 Everything should just work since the node builtins are automatically bundled in v4

 ### Webpack 5

 You'll need to add some dev dependencies with the following command:

-`npm -i --save-dev assert buffer crypto-browserify stream-http https-browserify os-browserify process stream-browserify util`
+`npm i --save-dev assert buffer crypto-browserify stream-http https-browserify os-browserify process stream-browserify util`

 Then add the following to your `webpack.config.js` file: